 Your internship experience carries six (6) academic credits, based on a minimum of 240 hours.
 The project must reflect your ability to report factual information regarding the Host Company and to critically analyze the site‘s operations, systems and/or policies in order to offer recommendations for improvement or development.
-Your grade for this educational experience will be based on your sponsor's evaluation reports, discussions between MMA and your sponsor, and a formal report prepared by you and submitted to the IMB coordinator within one month after your return to campus.
+Your grade for this educational experience will be based on your sponsor's evaluation reports, discussions between MMA and your sponsor, and a formal report prepared by you and submitted to the IMB coordinator within two weeks after the first day of term after co-op.
 A thank you letter must be sent to your supervisor (s) and a signed copy submitted in your report.
 The format of your report is as follows and must be adhered to.
 All reports will be word processed with a table of contents corresponding to tabs attached to the outside of the first page of each section of the report.

 Section 1.
 Introduction

 Included here is the background information necessary to establish an understanding of your internship.
 Therefore you will need to provide as a minimum, 1) location, dates, name of supervisor/sponsor; 2) goals, objectives and purpose of your internship; 3) type of organization (port and terminal operations, freight forwarding, insurance, legal, import/export, etc.; 4) description of the facility and its operations to include your access to the various activities and departments of the firm.

 Detailed summary description of what you did, responsibilities, failures and successes, lessons learned, equipment used, personnel issues, etc.

 Section 3.
 Observations about the company

 What kind of company did you work for?
 Corporate culture; personnel, customer, environmental policies; attitude about service to the community; competitive standing within the industry, is this the kind of company you would like to work for—why?
 Any suggestions for improvement of current practices will be included in this segment.

 Section 4.
 Observations about yourself